petermarkley/tollerus/docs/user/getting-started.md

 | `particle_word_classes` |

 This array of word class names is used for UI hinting when configuring auto-inflection.
 For more information, see [Auto-Inflection](/docs/user/initial-setup/auto-inflection.md).

+> [!Note]
+> If your locale is not supported by Tollerus, you can help add it!
+See [`contributing.md`](https://github.com/petermarkley/tollerus/blob/main/docs/dev/contributing.md) on GitHub.